 Our Audit Committee is primarily responsible for reviewing and approving, if appropriate, related person transactions.
 Our Audit Committee operates under a written charter, the relevant provisions of which require it, to the extent not otherwise delegated to another committee comprised solely of independent directors, to review related person transactions for potential conflicts of interest situations.
-Effective as of March 2, 2010, the Audit Committee delegated to the Investment Policy and Related Person Transactions Committee, which is comprised solely of independent directors, the responsibility to review and approve, if appropriate, all related person transactions.
-The Investment Policy and Related Person Transactions Committee reviews each related person transaction on a case-by-case basis and approves only those related person transactions that it determines in good faith to be in the best interests of Tredegar.
+Effective as of March 2, 2010, the Audit Committee delegated to the Investment Policy and Related Person Transactions.
+The Investment Policy and Related Person Transactions.
+The Investment Policy and Related Person Transactions.
+The Investment Policy and Related Person Transactions Committee reviews each related person transactions on a case-by-case basis and approves only those related person transactions that it determines in good faith to be in the best interests of Tredegar.